nurpy/EEPROM-PROGRAMMER/README.md

 Print [file]
 help
 ```
-You should put the python script in the same directory that you assemble your 6502 scripts-or where the a.out file is produced.

 Example command call in the terminal:
 `python Arduino.py Read EEPROM`

+# Configuring the programmer
+You should put the python script in the same directory that you assemble your 6502 scripts-or where the a.out file is produced.
+You should also make sure to go into the Arduino.py file and change the the com port according to what arduino com you are using.
+Also make sure to go into the EEPROM_programmer file and change the EEPROM_Size according to what EEPROM you are using( I have the at28c64b)